PascalLesage/bw2-database-preaggregator/docs/source/index.rst

 calculations, by e.g. facilitating multiprocessing and breaking down the task in multiple "batches" that can run on different systems.

-The samples are calculated in five steps:
+The samples are calculated in six steps:

 :ref:`setup`
-   Executes series of actions to ready your system for sample generation: setup a brightway2 :term:`project`, import an ecoinvent database from ecoSpold files, and generate a number of files, stored in :ref:`common files directory <file_structure>`, that will be used by future steps.
+   Ready your system for sample generation: setup a brightway2 :term:`project`, import an ecoinvent database from ecoSpold files, and generate a number of files, stored in :ref:`common files directory <file_structure>`, that will be used by future steps.